 B. Absent scores will be scored as -20 from the bowler’s online average and not count towards average.
 Absent scores forfeit all points, but opposing bowler must earn points by scoring equal to or higher the handicap score of the absent bowler.
 Failure to do so will result in unearned points as listed on the standings sheet.

-*NOTE* Doubles and Trios teams are allowed to have 2 blind scores and still win points, but both bowlers will be scored with -20 instead of -10.
+*NOTE* Doubles and Trios teams are allowed to have multiple blind scores and still win points.
 Absent scores in doubles and trios will be scored as -30 from bowler’s online average and not count towards average, but their team can still win points.
 Doubles and Trios require at least 1 team member to submit scores, including a blind, in order to not forfeit.

 3. If you are in a split league, please indicate which days you are bowling beforehand, then provide the day of league with the form (you will understand this more once it gets closer to date).